emiwuwu/MovieMood/README.md

 #### Key Features:

 - Visual representation of movie popularity and ratings.
-- Content-based recommendations: Movies are suggested based on their descriptions.
+- Content-based recommender system: Movies are suggested based on their descriptions.

-## Getting Started

-To get started with MovieMood, follow the instructions below.

-### Prerequisites

-- Python (3.7+)
-- pip
-- SQLite (for database)

 ## Usage